 A typical resident has just been released from prison.
 She may be homeless, and has few or no resources with which to regain a stable and productive life.
 Moving into a safe faith-based house can direct her onto a healthy path.

-We believe that ex-offenders need 6 months to one year in a secure environment to learn the skills to reintegrate into society, to strengthen their resilience, and to become the women that God created them to be.
+We offer residents 9 months to 1 year in a secure environment to learn the skills to reintegrate into society, to strengthen their resilience, and to become the women that God created them to be.

-As The Oaks of Righteousness is a not-for-profit ministry organization, there are lots of needs to be addressed and ways you can contribute to its success.
+As The Oaks of Righteousness is a not-for-profit ministry organization, there are many needs to be addressed and ways you can contribute to its success.
 Review the options below and see which one appeals to you.